Chalazion In Children: Symptoms, Causes, Risks & Treatment

 Why Does Chalazion Occur In Children?

-A chalazion is painless, but if left untreated, the oil build-up can rupture the gland.
+A chalazion is painless, but if left untreated, the oil build-up can rupture the gland, leading to swollen eyelids in children.
 It is red and the swelling causes concern to the child and parents.
 Upon rupture, the leaked oil can irritate the eye and the eyelid, making the eye red, swollen, and painful (3).

 What Are The Risk Factors For Chalazion In Children?